Personal Property Secured Transactions Act

 The registration of a personal property secured transaction shall be filed by the parties to the contract, providing the contract or a duplicate thereof with the registration authority.

 The registration authority shall make a notation of the date of receipt on the contract or a duplicate thereof, and shall retain the contract or a duplicate thereof on file for reference.
-It shall maintain a registry in which it registers the names of the individuals or entities that are parties to the contract and their respective domiciles, residences, or places of business, the date the contract was entered into, a description of the subject property, its price, the amount of the secured claim, and the date of termination.
+It shall maintain a registry in which it registers the names of the individuals or entities that are parties to the contract and their respective domiciles, residences, or places of business, the date the contract was entered into, a description of the subject property, its price, the amount of the secured claim, the date of termination, etc.

 The registry of the preceding paragraph shall be indexed, and parties to a contract or other third parties may at any time check or copy the contract registration information at the registration authority.